openedx/edx-documentation/en_us/shared/exercises_tools/numerical_input.rst

 You can configure a numerical input problem so that answers that are close to the correct answer receive partial credit.

-You configure the tolerance for incorrect answers.
+To do so, you configure the tolerance for incorrect answers.
 Learners receive partial credit for close answers based on the tolerance.
 By default, the tolerance is multiplied by 2 and the following rules are applied.

 * An answer within the tolerance receives 100% of the points for the problem.